bkeepers/qu/README.md

 ## Tests

-If you prefer to have jobs processed immediatly in your tests, there is an `Immediate` backend that will perform the job instead of enqueuing it.
+If you prefer to have jobs processed immediatly in your tests, there is an `Immediate` queue that will perform the job instead of enqueuing it.
 In your test helper, require qu-immediate:

 ``` ruby
 require 'qu-immediate'